ChenyaS/Scheme-Interpreter/README.md

 Problem 5 (2 pts)
 In Scheme, you can quote expressions in two ways: with the quote special form (spec

-Links to an external site.) or with the symbol '.
+ ) or with the symbol '.
 The reader converts '... into (quote ...), so that your interpreter only needs to evaluate the (quote ...) syntax.
 The quote special form returns its operand expression without evaluating it:

 scm> (quote hello)
 hello